dcurrigan/ETL-Project/README.md

 # Extract
 ##### NYC Crime Dataset

-* The dataset was download locally from Kaggle1 and extracted into a Jupyter Notebook using the Pandas read_csv function.
+* The dataset was download locally from Kaggle<sup>1</sup> and extracted into a Jupyter Notebook using the Pandas read_csv function.

 ##### New York Federal Reserve Bank

-* A web scrape was used to access the values from the interactive table of available on the NY Federal Reserve Website.
+* A web scrape was used to access the values from the interactive table of available on the NY Federal Reserve Website<sup>2</sup>.
 * Splinter library was initiated and used to click on the data tabs for the table
 * Beautiful soup was used to scrape the data and the html collected was then passed to Pandas read_html function to convert to a useable form